Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: System Model

-Each RSU is equipped with a communication module, a caching module, and a knowledge caching ($KC$) module.
-The $KC$ module consists of a hash-to-index ($HI$) module and a knowledge-to-index ($KI$) module.
-The $HI$ module and $KI$ module are used to store the $HI$ pairs and $KI$ pairs uploaded by the vehicles, respectively.
+Each RSU is equipped with a communication module, a caching module, and a $HK$ module.
+The $HK$ module consists of a $HI$ module and a $KI$ module.
+The $HI$ module is used to store $HI$ pairs, where each $HI$ pair consists of a hash code and a user index.
+The hash code is encoded from the VU's local data and is used to calculate the cosine similarity between the VU and other VUs to find neighbor users with similar preferences.
+The $KI$ module is used to store $KI$ pairs, where each $KI$ pair is composed of model output knowledge and a vehicle index.
 The caching module has limited caching capacity, capable of caching at most $N$ pieces of content.
 We assume that the MBS stores all available content.
 When the content requested by a vehicle is cached in the RSU, the RSU directly delivers the content to the vehicle.
 Otherwise, the RSU requests the content from the MBS before delivering it to the vehicle, which results in higher content request latency.
 Our goal is to reduce the latency for VUs to access content by accurately predicting the content of interest to VUs and pre-caching it at the RSUs, thereby maximizing the cache hit percentage of the cached content.